Epidermolysis bullosa (EB) is a group of disorders in which skin blisters form after a minor injury. It is passed down in families.

 Genetic counseling is recommended for prospective parents who have a family history of any form of epidermolysis bullosa.

-To prevent skin damage and blistering, it may help to wear padding around injury-prone areas such as the elbows, knees, ankles, and buttocks.
-Contact sports should be avoided.
+To prevent skin damage and blistering, wear padding around injury-prone areas such as the elbows, knees, ankles, and buttocks.
+Avoid contact sports.

-Patients with epidermolysis bullosa acquisita who are on steroids for longer than 1 month may need calcium and vitamin D supplements to prevent osteoporosis (thinning bones).
+If you have EB acquisita and are on steroids for longer than 1 month, you may need calcium and vitamin D supplements.
+These supplements may help prevent osteoporosis (thinning bones).

-Junctional epidermolysis bullosa; Dystrophic epidermolysis bullosa; Hemidesmosomal epidermolysis bullosa; Weber-Cockayne syndrome
+EB; Junctional epidermolysis bullosa; Dystrophic epidermolysis bullosa; Hemidesmosomal epidermolysis bullosa; Weber-Cockayne syndrome; Epidermolysis bullosa simplex